Developing Creative Capacity

 Many of the sessions will have invited speakers and all will have space for lively discussion, information sharing and informal networking over tea and biscuits.
 There will be regular opportunities to share thoughts, ideas and plans with others and at the end of the year there will be a bit of a shindig where we look back over 2018 and make plans for 2019.

-In addition to the regular programme, there will also be opportunities for one-to-one capacity building and business planning sessions for local creative businesses and sole traders.
-Details to be announced in the near future.
+In addition to the regular programme, there will also be opportunities for one-to-one capacity building and business planning sessions for local creative businesses and sole traders, download further information.